unlocomqx/addons-docs/docs/src/productdesigner/product-config/07-images.md

 ## Production canvas

 The production canvas is only included in the final SVG.
-It's useful when you want to use a large background image for production but only show a smaller image in the production page to ensure a faster page load.
+It's useful when you want to use a large background image for production but only show a smaller image in the product page to ensure a faster page load.

 ## Production mask